Guerlain

-Guerlain (/fr/) is a French perfume, cosmetics, and skincare house which is among the oldest in the world.
+Guerlain (/fr/) is a French luxury perfume, cosmetics, and skincare house which is among the oldest in the world.
 Many traditional Guerlain fragrances are characterized by a common olfactory accord known as the "Guerlinade".

 The house was founded in Paris in 1828 by the perfumer Pierre-François Pascal Guerlain.
 It was run by the Guerlain family until 1994, when it was bought by the French multinational company LVMH.

 Its flagship store is 68, Avenue des Champs-Elysées in Paris.